railsbridge-boston/docs-hardfork/sites/en/installfest/set_up_virtual_machine.md

     the comments in the Vagrantfile as well as documentation on `vagrantup.com` for more information on using Vagrant.

-Sneak preview of the command line lesson!
 Type this to list all the files you've made:

     ls